emacsmirror/turtles/docs/source/tutorial.rst

 instance.
 That is, you can setup buffer content and windows and check how it looks like to a user running Emacs in a terminal.

-Such ERT tests can run in batch mode as well an in interactive mode.
+Such ERT tests can run in batch mode as well an in interactive mode, together with normal ERT tests.

 To make that work, Turtles starts a secondary Emacs instance from within a terminal buffer.
 Tests run in the secondary Emacs instance